railsuser2014/openobject-doc-book-en/source/technical_guide/account_payment.rst

 :communication: Communication, char, required

-    *Used as the message between ordering customer and current company.Depicts 'What do you want to say to the receipent about this oder?'*
+    *Used as the message between ordering customer and current company.
+Depicts 'What do you want to say to the recipient about this order ?'*